Odessit007/mlops-recipes/Other Development Tools/Black.md

 * it will read from standard input and write to standard output if `-` is used as the filename;
 * it only outputs messages to users on standard error;
 * exits with code 0 unless an internal error occurred or a CLI option prompted it.

+Black reformats entire files in place.
+It doesn’t reformat lines that end with `# fmt: skip` or blocks that start with `# fmt: off` and end with `# fmt: on`. `# fmt: on/off` must be on the same level of indentation and in the same block, meaning no unindents beyond the initial indentation level between them.